-Instead of following the mass of tourist buses to the Keukenhof Gardens for the day, my husband and I decided to explore the surrounding area for the weekend.
-Our favorite spot (after a couple hours of Googling) turned out to be Katwijk, Netherlands – perfectly situated between Den Haag and the Keukenhof Gardens (just a bike ride away).
+Instead of following the mass of tourist buses to the Keukenhof Gardens for the day (which admittedly we did – photo evidence above), my husband and I decided to explore the surrounding area for the weekend.
+Our favorite spot (after a couple of hours of Googling) turned out to be Katwijk, Netherlands – perfectly situated between Den Haag and the Keukenhof Gardens (just a bike ride away).

 How long did it take to get there?

 It took us about 2 hours and 45 minutes by car from Düsseldorf, which is a little longer than we typically might drive for a weekend, but totally worth it.
-If you decide to take the train, it will take you about 3 hours and 20 minutes.
+If you decide to take the train, you’ll need to go from Düsseldorf to Leiden Central and then take a regional train to Katwijk.
+This journey will take you about 4+ hours.
 The distance all together is about 245 kilometers.

 What to do in Katwijk